aruba/pyaoscx/pyaoscx/DESIGN.md

 ### API

 Represents the API version used.
-Keeps all the important information for the version and the methods related to it:
+It keeps all the important information for the version and the methods related to it:

 * release date
 * version number
 * default selector
 * default depth

 ### Device

 This class identifies the switch.
 It keeps all the basic internal parameters which defines the device identity, like serial number and name, but, most importantly, the device's capacities and capabilities.
-The latter parameters allow to decide what kind of operations can be performed on a switch, given some features are available on a certain family of devices.
+The latter parameters allow deciding what kind of operations can be performed on a switch, given some features are available on a certain family of devices.

 * Name
 * Serial